top of page

 When my pipe burst, instinct yelled: "Fix it now!"
 But rushing fuels chaos.

-Instead, I closed my eyes and breathed—4-7-8 technique (inhale 4, hold 7, exhale 8).
+Instead, I closed my eyes and breathed, using the 4-7-8 technique (inhale 4, hold 7, exhale 8).
 It may not be magic, but it’s like hitting a reset for your nervous system.
-It creates space to ask: "Am I in danger, or does this just feel hard?"
+It creates space to ask: "Am I in danger, or does this just feel hard?""

 2. Rewrite Your Inner Story